Internet Zillionaire

 And there are dozens of other words that I’ll be introducing shortly.
 I’ve told Charlie many times that having these words as part of his vocabulary will be the catalyst to spearheading a veritable conduit to the pinnacle of success in life.
 Charlie agrees fully, as he always responds with an enthusiastic “Dada!” at the end of my sermon…. which, I’m pretty sure is his word for expressing approval.

-7 Responses to “Teaching A Baby To Talk”
+7 thoughts on “Teaching A Baby To Talk”

 I’m surprised there wasn’t a category of words relating to technology at the workplace because I remember a specific summer where you couldn’t go 10 minutes without tangentially referencing “wireless e-business.”
 But you said it with such enthusiasm, as if taking your e-business wireless wasn’t a no-brainer.